Forever (Bon Jovi album): Release and promotion

 In October 2023, MusiCares announced that Jon Bon Jovi had been selected as the 2024 Person of the Year.
 During the gala event on February 2, 2024, the band performed "Legendary" for the first time.
 On March 12, a video titled "Bon Jovi Forever" was uploaded to the band's YouTube channel, announcing the album title and the release of the lead single "Legendary" on March 14.
 The video also included snippets of the songs "We Made It Look Easy", "Living Proof", and "Waves".
 On May 15, the band announced that the second single "Living Proof" would be released on May 17.
 On May 20, the band began posting track-by-track commentary and snippets of each song's chorus on their social media.
 The album was released on June 7.
 On August 30, a duet of the song "The People's House" featuring The War and Treaty was released, accompanied by a lyric video.
 On October 11, the official music video for “The People’s House” featuring The War and Treaty was released, accompanied by a statement from Jon Bon Jovi endorsing Kamala Harris in the 2024 United States presidential election.
+During the filming of the video on a bridge in Nashville, Jon Bon Jovi stopped a woman's suicide attempt.

 In August 2025, rumors circulated online suggesting that Bon Jovi had retired.
 On August 25, drummer Tico Torres addressed the speculation in a video statement, clarifying that the band had not disbanded.
-Two days later, on August 27, Bon Jovi announced a new edition of the album, titled Forever (Legendary Edition) — a re-recorded version of the original album’s tracklist featuring guest appearances by Bruce Springsteen, Jelly Roll, Robbie Williams, Avril Lavigne, and others, as well as a brand new song titled "Red, White and Jersey".
+Two days later, on August 27, Bon Jovi announced a new edition of the album, titled Forever (Legendary Edition) — a re-recorded version of the original album's tracklist featuring guest appearances by Bruce Springsteen, Jelly Roll, Robbie Williams, Avril Lavigne, and others, as well as a brand new song titled "Red, White and Jersey".
 On October 24, Forever (Legendary Edition) was released, preceded by the singles "Red, White and Jersey" and "Hollow Man" (with Bruce Springsteen) on August 29, "Living Proof" (with Jelly Roll) on September 19, and "We Made It Look Easy" (with Robbie Williams) on October 17.

 Forever Tour

 On October 22, 2025, the band officially announced their upcoming Forever Tour during a special YouTube livestream event.
-The initial tour schedule includes seven performances across New York, Dublin, London, and Edinburgh, marking the band’s return to the stage after Jon Bon Jovi's vocal surgery.
+The initial tour schedule includes seven performances across New York, Dublin, London, and Edinburgh, marking the band's return to the stage after Jon Bon Jovi's vocal surgery.